tmlpstats/tmlpstats/README.md

 (prerequisite): to use Docker for Windows you need Windows 10 Professional/Enterprise (Home will not work!)

 1. [Install Docker For Windows](https://docs.docker.com/docker-for-windows/install/) (Make sure only to get the Stable Channel)
-2. Docker Icon -> Preferences -> Shared Drives ; share the drive that you have your git files checked out on (Usually C: drive, but it could be)
+2. Docker Icon -> Preferences -> Shared Drives ; share the drive that you have your git files checked out on (Usually C: drive, but it could be different if you have multiple drives and put your code somewhere else.)
 3. Open up a command prompt window and go to the correct folder.
 If you checked out your files into your My Documents folder, `cd Documents\GitHub\tmlpstats`

 ### After docker install (all OSes)